Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: A new characterization of financeable consumption processes

-By choosing $(x,z)\in\bar{\mathcal{H}}$, we can now define the preliminary version of our \textbf{Primal Utility Maximization Problem} as:
+By choosing $(x,z)\in\overline{\mathcal{H}}$, we can now define the preliminary version of our \textit{primal utility maximization problem} as

-Now, for fixed $(x,z)\in\bar{\mathcal{H}}$, and each $(x,z)$-financeable consumption rate process, we want to generalize the Market Isomorphism idea by \textit{Schroder and Skiadas} \cite{Schroder01072002} in order to reduce the path dependency.
-We are ready to introduce the auxiliary process $\tilde{c}_{t}=c_{t}-Z_{t}$, and define the auxiliary set of $\mathcal{A}(x,z)$ as:
+Now, for fixed $(x,z)\in\overline{\mathcal{H}}$, and each $(x,z)$-financeable consumption rate process, we want to generalize the Market Isomorphism idea by Schroder and Skiadas \cite{Schroder01072002} in order to reduce the path-dependence structure.
+By introducing the auxiliary process $\tilde{c}_{t}=c_{t}-Z(c)_t$, the auxiliary set of $\mathcal{A}(x,z)$ is given as